FAQ: Orientation

 What is the best way to contact the Office of Orientation & Events if I have additional questions about Orientation?

-The best way to contact the Office of Orientation & Events with any additional questions regarding Orientation is by e-mailing our office directly at orientation@msstate.edu.
-We will respond to your e-mail within five business days.
+The best way to contact the Office of Orientation & Events with additional questions regarding Orientation is by email at orientation@msstate.edu.
+You can also contact us via phone at 662-325-2334.

 I need to leave Orientation early, can I register for my classes before the scheduled time in the program?